【次回の演奏会】10月29日(火)「最期の海、壇ノ浦。」▶

 During the Nihyou era, there was an incident in which the Emperor Konoe was frightened at night.
 MinamotonoYorimasa was chosen from among the warriors of both the Minamoto and Taira clans to guard the Emperor, and he waited with his attendant Inosada.
 At the hour of the ox, a black cloud rose from the forest on the east side of the third street and drifted over the palace, and Yorimasa saw a strange shape in the cloud.

 You may have studied it a long time ago, you think you saw the characters on the blackboard, it seems to have come up in a test.
-Why not encounter The Tale of the Heike again?
+Why not encounter the Tale of the Heike again?
 This time, with sound!
-Let’s go into the world of The Tale of the Heike with Heikyoku (a recitation of The Tale of the Heike accompanied by Heike biwa).
+Let’s go into the world of the Tale of the Heike with Heikyoku (a recitation of the Tale of the Heike accompanied by Heike biwa).

 “The Fan Target”